 Not every room holds equal weight from the homebuyer’s perspective.
 Prioritize the living room, primary bedroom, kitchen, dining room, and yard; real estate agents say these are of most interest to buyers.

 The kids’ rooms and basement?
 Spend less time and energy there.

 Recommended: Home Appraisals: What You Need to Know

 8. Don’t Forget Outdoor Space

-Whereas the front of a house determines curb appeal, the yard, porch, or patio space can sell buyers on the lifestyle that living there provides.
+While the front of a house determines curb appeal, the yard, porch, or patio space can sell buyers on the lifestyle they could enjoy there.

 The backyard is a popular place for entertaining and socializing, especially for families with kids.
 Tidying up the yard and addressing any safety issues like a wobbly porch railing or broken fence could be easy fixes.

 Setting up a focal point, such as an outdoor seating area, fire pit, or grill, can make the space more inviting.
 Even if it’s a limited yard or patio space, brightening it up with flowers and comfy outdoor furniture can change the perception from confined to cozy.

 Recommended: Guide to Buying, Selling, and Updating Your Home

 How to stage a house?
 It can take time and energy, but emphasizing a home’s strengths and creating an inviting atmosphere can be done with some thorough cleaning, decluttering, and rearranging.